Arbitrarily high-order energy-preserving schemes for the Zakharov-Rubenchik equation: High-order energy-preserving scheme

 \section{High-order energy-preserving scheme}

 In this section, we will propose a novel class of high-order energy-preserving schemes, which are based on the Fourier pseudo-spectral method in space and the symplectic RK method in time for the reformulated system \eqref{QAVsystem}, respectively.
+We first apply the Fourier pseudo-spectral method to the system \eqref{QAVsystem} in space and a conserving semi-discrete system is given in Section \ref{ZR-FPM} and the fully discrete scheme is then proposed in Section \ref{ZR-fully-scheme}.